-Unlocking Wealth: The Quantum Computing Stocks Set to Soar! - YaNoticias
+Unlocking Wealth: The Quantum Computing Stocks Set to Soar! - YANoticias

 1. What companies are leading the quantum computing market?

-Companies like Rigetti Computing, D-Wave, IonQ, Google, and IBM are key players investing heavily in R&D and commercialization of quantum technologies.
+Companies like Rigetti Computing, D-Wave, IonQ, Google, and IBM are key players investing heavily in R&D and commercialisation of quantum technologies.

 2. How do I evaluate the investment potential of a quantum stock?